Skip to content

 Conflict Resolution & Reconciliation

-• Design reconciliation jobs and conflict policies; treat the lag window between sidecar and system of record as a known, managed state.
+• Async sync introduces a lag window.
+Design reconciliation jobs and conflict policies; treat that gap as a known, managed state — not an edge case.

 From Day 1 to Day N